OctopusDeploy/docs/docs/security/octopus-tentacle-communication/custom-certificates-with-octopus-server-and-tentacle.md

 ---
-title: How to use custom certificates with Octopus Server and Tentacle
+title: Custom certificates with Octopus Server and Tentacle
 description: How to use custom certificates with Octopus Server and Tentacle.
 position: 1
 ---